theo-armour/pages/13-technology-applied-sciences/computing-ai-artificial-intelligence/0-ai-journal.md

 * Go to online OneDrive and upload new folder
 * Share with uHale app

+## 2024-11-04

+Mother and father wild turkeys proudly tending their brood of poult in a nest in the forest.

 ## 2024-10-29

 cute little Halloween forest animals,